13 Scenic Road Trips to Experience the Beautiful Colors of Fall

 Distance: 550 miles north

-The mountains of North Georgia are an ideal location for experiencing some breathtaking views.
+The mountains of North Georgia are an ideal location for experiencing breathtaking views.
 Blankets of red, orange, and yellow leaves cover the mountains along the Toccoa River.
 Amicalola Falls State Park offers some incredible fall scenery and boasts a 729-foot waterfall.
 The Blue Ridge Parkway spans the southern and central Appalachians and makes for an extremely scenic drive through Georgia, North Carolina, and Virginia.

 Experience the Fall Leaves in Tennessee